hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 In the Github repository we go to **Organized data** ==> Select the folder **word files**==>  Select the file **Model Evaluation To characterize The Heat Load.docx**

 In this word file  the best estimates for the coefficient to fit the each model have been assessed.
 A summary statistic table was presented in order to evaluate how the regression models fits the data.
 Moreover, the graphical residual plots are delivered.

+# Model Optimization to Predict the Heat Load